Iain Sharp

-Iain Sharp (born 1953 in Glasgow) is a New Zealand poet and critic.
+Iain James Sharp (24 April 1953 – 24 January 2026) was a New Zealand poet and critic.

+Life and career

-Sharp emigrated with his family to New Zealand in 1961, where they settled in Auckland.
-He studied at Auckland University where he received a doctorate in English in 1982.
+Born in Glasgow, Scotland on 24 April 1953, Sharp emigrated with his family to New Zealand in 1961, where they settled in Auckland.
+He studied at the University of Auckland where he received a doctorate in English in 1982.
 His doctoral thesis was titled Wit at several weapons: a critical edition.
-Soon after completing his PhD he qualified as a librarian from the New Zealand Library School.
+Soon after completing his PhD, he qualified as a librarian from the New Zealand Library School.

-He currently works part-time in the Special Collections Department of Auckland Central City Library, and is also a reviewer, critic and columnist for the New Zealand Listener magazine.
+Sharp worked part-time in the Special Collections Department of Auckland Central City Library, and was also a reviewer, critic and columnist for the New Zealand Listener magazine.

+Sharp died on 24 January 2026.